m13253/JKSN/README.md

 A float point number is followed after `0x2b` `0x2c` `0x2d`.

     0x20: NaN
-    0x21: a string control byte and a string containing a plain text JSON literal are followed
     0x2b: an IEEE long double (128-bit) number is followed
     0x2c: an IEEE double (64-bit) number is followed
     0x2d: an IEEE float (32-bit) number is followed